 (c) Larry E. Highbaugh, Jr.

-BREAKFAST: In the 2015 film "Jenny’s Wedding," the main character (played by Katherine Heigl) and her dad have lunch at the West Side Market.
-Turns out, IRL you can dine at the West Side Market by perusing its more than one hundred vendors or by getting a between-films bite at Kim Se Cambodian Cuisine, Frank’s Bratwurst and Maha’s Falafel.
+BREAKFAST: In the 2015 film "Jenny’s Wedding," the main character and her dad (played by Katherine Heigl and Tom Wilkinson) have lunch at the West Side Market.
+You can dine at the West Side Market IRL by perusing its almost one hundred vendors or by getting a between-films bite at Kim Se Cambodian Cuisine, Frank’s Bratwurst and Steve's Gyros.

 MORNING: Besides being a haven for cool boutiques, beloved eateries, art galleries and laid-back bars, the neighborhood of Tremont also is home to several film locations.
 Most notably is the 1983 classic "A Christmas Story," in which several scenes were shot here in Cleveland, including the exterior of the Parker family home.
 Today, that house (known as A Christmas Story House) is a visitor attraction that tours hundreds of thousands of visitors each year.